yroshini/Projects-Portfolio/Software Projects/Software Projects/Simon Game: Memory Challenge/README.md

 - With each correct sequence, the game adds another step to the sequence, increasing the challenge.

 ### 💥 Error Handling
-- If you make an error, the game will notify you with a sound, and you’ll have to start over.
+- If you make an error, the game will notify you and you’ll have to start over.

 ### 📊 Score Tracking
 - Track your score based on how long you can continue without making an error.